Integrations

 Build any workflow with Crispy as your event source.

 Crispy is an event-native LinkedIn engine.
-Every meaningful state change fires a signed webhook with full contact and company context.
+Every meaningful state change fires a signed v1 event by default — a Webhook-Signature header plus a structured Hybrid payload (stable identifiers + curated fields).
 Subscribe from Make, n8n, Zapier, or any HTTP endpoint, then compose the rest of your stack however you like.
+Older webhooks on the legacy X-Crispy-Signature scheme keep working unchanged.

 The canonical use case